stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-To configure the sampler we implement a builder which is essentially a wrapper for the underlying Vulkan structure:
+A sampler is configured via a builder which is essentially a wrapper for the underlying Vulkan structure:

 ```java
 public static class Builder {